Fans Want Jordan Kimball To Be The Next ‘Bachelor’ Instead Of Colton Underwood, But Will Producers Listen?

 After the shocking cheating allegations against Jenna Cooper came to light, Bachelor Nation has been asking for a shake-up in the newest season of the Bachelor.
 While Colton Underwood has already been named as the newest Bachelor, fans want to see Jordan Kimball in his place.
 It’s hard to know for sure if there’s enough traction by fans to actually force a change, but as Newsweek reported, it’s happened before.

 The season of Bachelor in Paradise started with a focus on Colton Underwood and Tia Booth’s potential relationship.
-However, Colton was super caught up and heartbroken from Becca Kufrin’s season of the Bachelorette, and he didn’t beeline for Tia when he arrived in Paradise.
+However, Colton was caught up and heartbroken from Becca Kufrin’s season of the Bachelorette, and he didn’t beeline for Tia when he arrived in Paradise.
 This confused everyone there.
 And although he and Tia tried to work things out, it wasn’t meant to last.
 Underwood is notorious for his virginity, which is rumored to be a big factor in the upcoming season.

 Meanwhile, Jordan Kimball fell head-over-heels in love for Jenna Cooper the moment she arrived.
 And although it seemed like the pair were just getting started on their life together with a televised engagement, Reality Steve dropped the bombshell that Jenna could be two-timing Jordan.